sio2k1/WEB601PRJ/my-app/README.md

 ### SCSS

 Project is based on SCSS as main CSS preprocessor syntax, at this point I don’t use webpack.
-I’m using an extension for VSCODE to compile my SCSS files, called “Live Sass Compiler”
+I’m using an extension for VSCODE to compile my SCSS files, called “Live Sass Compiler” All styling made without css frameworks.

 ### Json data